alhajee/ckan/doc/contributing/python.rst

 3. **Code should only raise exceptions from within its allowed set**.

-   Each module in CKAN has a set of zero or more exceptions, defined somewhere near the module, that code in that module is allowed to raise.
+   Each module in FMLD has a set of zero or more exceptions, defined somewhere near the module, that code in that module is allowed to raise.
 For example ``ckan/logic/__init__.py`` defines a number of exception types for code in ``ckan/logic/`` to use.
-CKAN code should never raise exceptions types defined elsewhere in CKAN, in third-party code or in the Python standard library.
+FMLD code should never raise exceptions types defined elsewhere in FMLD, in third-party code or in the Python standard library.

 4. **All code should catch any exceptions raised by called functions**, and